 Overnight: Anomabu Beach Resort, Elmina (1 night) (B, L, D)

-At Axim we visit Fort San Antonio, built by the Portuguese in 1515 near the mouth of the Ankobra River.
+Set out early to travel to Axim, where we visit Fort San Antonio, built by the Portuguese in 1515 near the mouth of the Ankobra River.
 Situated on a rocky outcrop facing the ocean, this heavily fortified stronghold became the main centre for gold trading along the former Gold Coast.

 From Axim we continue our journey to the border with Côte d’Ivoire, whose name reflects its history in the ivory trade, and reach the riverside town of Aboisso on the Bia River.